 My mom has made cranberry walnut bread for breakfast on Christmas morning for as long as I can remember, and to me this sweetly tangy bread tastes like the holidays.
 The loaf is packed with tart fresh cranberries, crunchy walnuts, and a hint of bright, citrusy flavor thanks to fresh orange juice and zest.

-Not only is it a simple and delicious breakfast while you're busy opening presents Christmas morning, it also makes a wonderful hostess gift for holiday parties and family gatherings.
+Not only is this easy quick bread a simple and delicious breakfast that can be made ahead and served while you're busy opening presents on Christmas morning, it also makes a wonderful hostess gift for holiday parties and family gatherings.
 Trust me... you're going to want to bookmark this recipe for the holidays!

 - Add the cranberries and walnuts and stir just until mixed.
-(For an extra pretty loaf, save a few chopped walnuts and sprinkle them on top of the loaf before baking.)
+(Optional: save a few chopped walnuts and sprinkle them on top of the loaf before baking.)

 Yes, you can substitute frozen or dried cranberries for fresh cranberries in this recipe (and in most baked goods that call for fresh cranberries), though I do recommend fresh if you can get them.